 Batch Support will only create a bank deposit for the current day's sales at the end of every business day - after you enable it for a gateway in Map > Payment Methods.
 If you need to push old orders over to QuickBooks Online (aka any order placed in WooCommerce before batch support was enabled), you may do so in Push > Orders, but these orders/ payments will not be automatically batched in QuickBooks Online.

 Because of this, we recommend temporarily turning batch support off in Map > Payment Methods, and setting the Bank Account to Undeposited Funds - when pushing over old orders.
 This will allow you to push over old orders/payments; have the payments still deposited to Undeposited Funds, and give you the opportunity to re-create the Bank Deposits manually in QuickBooks Online.

-When pushing old orders to QuickBooks Online that were paid with a payment processor that batches your daily sales into one deposit, you have two options.
+You have two options when pushing old orders to QuickBooks Online that were paid with a payment processor that batches your daily sales into one deposit.
 You can choose to:

 - Sync payments to the Undeposited Funds account in QuickBooks, and create a manual Bank Deposit in QuickBooks, where you add the transaction fees as a line item at the bottom of the deposit (like our automatic Batch Support does), or

 - Sync payments directly into your bank account, and have the transaction fees synced as an individual journal entry to QuickBooks when you push the payment over.
 This would result in the gross payment amount being deposited into your bank account, and the transaction fee being removed from your bank account - resulting in the net amount.

 Not Seeing your Transaction Fees or Transaction ID record on a WooCommerce Order?
 Read This

 Option 1: Creating a manual bank deposit in QuickBooks